-Check your wiper blade size.
+What size do you need?
 Some vehicles use different-size wipers for the driver and passenger sides.
 Auto-parts stores can look up your wiper blade size for you, or you can check your owner's manual.
 If you're buying online from a site like Amazon.com, it's a good idea to double-check the size; we found plenty of complaints from frustrated owners who say Amazon.com's wiper blade size finder wasn't accurate.

 What type of wiper blades came with your car?
 Many new cars come with newer beam-style wiper blades as original equipment.
 You may need to replace these with another beam blade; a bulkier, traditional bracket-style wiper blade might not fit.

-Check your wiper blade connectors.
+Which connectors do you have?
 Most new cars use easy, hook-style wiper blade connectors.
 Replacing this type of wiper blade is a pretty simple do-it-yourself job; Cars.com has a great step-by-step tutorial with photos on how to replace your wiper blades.
-However, "We'd be lying if we said all wipers were the same or this easy to replace," Cars.com says.
-"A variety of arms and mounts have been used over the years.
-The stubborn ones with pins and unique latches can churn up rage so deep that the new wipers may turn into boomerangs before they're ever installed."
+However, the article admits that not all windshield wipers are this easy to replace.
+"A variety of arms and mounts have been used over the years," author Joe Bruzek explains.
+"The stubborn ones with pins and unique latches can churn up rage so deep that the new wipers may turn into boomerangs before they're ever installed."
 The good news?
-Some auto-parts stores will install your wiper blades for free if you buy them there (Advance Auto Parts and Pep Boys both advertise this service).
+Some auto-parts stores will install your wiper blades for free if you buy them there (For example, Advance Auto Parts and Pep Boys both advertise this service).